 - Checking early whether the idea is feasible or not.

-- Obtaining the opinions and suggestion of other people.
+- Obtaining the opinions and suggestions of other people.

 - Checking the approval of others and reaching an agreement.